Skip to main content

 Image, PDF, DOCX attachments

-Drop an image directly into the composer for vision-capable providers (Anthropic, OpenAI, Gemini, Ollama vision models).
+Drop an image directly into the composer for vision-capable providers.
 Drop a PDF or DOCX and the client extracts the text via pdfjs-dist and mammoth before sending.
 Big files stay in the browser, not on the runtime.

-The left rail hosts the loomcycle Library: on-demand Skills (RFC BA), registered MCP servers, and forkable AgentDefs, all rendered by the reusable @loomcycle/library React component.
-Same CRUD surface as the loomcycle Web UI.
+The left rail hosts loomcycle's Library: on-demand Skills (RFC BA), registered MCP servers, forkable AgentDefs, chunked-graph Documents (RFC AK), and the memory-view console (RFC BV).
+Same CRUD surface as the loomcycle Web UI, rendered by the reusable @loomcycle/library React component.

 Cost + budget awareness inline

 Per-scope token budget warnings (RFC AW) surface inline in the transcript: amber banner when a soft threshold crosses, red when the hard cap denies the next run.
-The runtime does the enforcement; the client renders it.
+The runtime enforces; the client renders.

 § 02 · how it works